LeoWasCoding/MineCreator/README.md

 ## Dependencies
 - [FormAPI](https://github.com/jojoe77777/FormAPI) by jojoe77777

-## Permissions
+## Admin Permissions
-Be sure to give the appropriate permission to your staff or players:
+Be sure to give the appropriate permission to your admin:
 - `minecreator.command.mine` – Full access to mine commands and forms
 - `minecreator.command.reload` - access to reload the plugin